-- IFRS 2, Classification and Measurement Shared-based payment Transactions, amendments are effective for annual periods beginning on or after January 1, 2018.
-The amendments to IFRS 2, cover three accounting areas as follows: - O Cash-settled share-based payments are measured using the same approach as for equity-settled share-based payments i.e. the modified grant date method.
-The new requirements do not change the cumulative amount of expense that is ultimately recognised, because the total consideration for cash-settled share-based payments is still equal to the cash paid on settlement. - o For classification purposes, an exception is made for a share-based payment transaction with employees to be accounted for as equity-settled if: - the terms of the arrangement permit or require a company to settle the transaction net by withholding a specified portion of equity instruments to meet the statutory tax withholding requirement and; - the entire share-based payment transaction would otherwise be classified as equity-settled if there were no net settlement feature. - o The approach in accounting for a modification of a share-based payment from cash-settled to equity-settled.
+- (r) New and forthcoming standards and interpretations (continued) - (ii) New standards, amendments and interpretations not yet adopted (continued) - IFRS 2, Classification and Measurement Shared-based payment Transactions, amendments are effective for annual periods beginning on or after January 1, 2018.
+The amendments to IFRS 2, cover three accounting areas as follows: - Cash-settled share-based payments are is measured using the same approach as for equity-settled share-based payments i.e. the modified grant date method.
+The new requirements do not change the cumulative amount of expense that is ultimately recognised, because the total consideration for a cash-settled share-based payments is still equal to the cash paid on settlement. - For classification purposes, an exception is made for a share-based payment transaction with employees to be accounted for as equity-settled if: - the terms of the arrangement permit or require a company to settle the transaction net by withholding a specified portion of equity instruments to meet the statutory tax withholding requirement and; - the entire share-based payment transaction would otherwise be classified as equity-settled if there were no net settlement feature. - The approach in accounting for a modification of a share-based payment from cash-settled to equity-settled.